Roadmap

 | Built-in CI/CD (GitHub Actions clone) | Use GitHub Actions, Gitea Actions, Drone — they do this better |

-| Desktop app | The web UI IS the app — no maintenance burden of Electron |
+| Desktop / Electron app | The web UI is the app — no maintenance burden of two UIs |

-| SaaS offering | Conflicts with the self-host ethos |
+| SaaS-hosted dockmesh | Conflicts with the self-host ethos; the on-prem model is the point |

-| Cloud-provider-specific integrations (AWS LB, etc.) | Out of scope; use the provider’s native tools or Terraform |
+| Cloud-provider-specific integrations (AWS LB, Azure DNS, etc.) | Out of scope; use the provider’s native tooling or Terraform |

 See also